foxwallet/hc.foxwallet.com/docs/100-developer/provider/ethereum-provider.md

 # Ethereum Provider

-**FoxWallet's ethereum provider is compatible with MetaMask, and EVM network is only supported in FoxWallet mobile app, Chrome plugin is not yet supported**
+**FoxWallet employs the same protocol as Metamask.
+Currently, EVM network is only supported in the FoxWallet mobile app, with Chrome extension support coming soon.**

 ## GetProvider